RoStrap/rostrap.github.io/docs/Libraries/Events/Signal.md

 ### Signal.new

-!!! summary
+!!! summary "<span style="color:purple;">Signal</span> Signal.<span style="color:blue;">new</span>([<span style="color:green;">function</span> Constructor, <span style="color:green;">function</span> Destructor])"
-	<pre><a href="https://github.com/RoStrap/Events/blob/master/Signal.lua" title="Signal"><span style="color:blue;">Signal</span></a> Signal.new (
-		<a href="http://wiki.roblox.com/index.php?title=API:Type/function" class="mw-redirect" title="API:Type/function"><span>function</span></a> Constructor,
-		<a href="http://wiki.roblox.com/index.php?title=API:Type/function" class="mw-redirect" title="API:Type/function"><span>function</span></a> Destructor
-	)</pre>

 	Returns a new signal.
 Receives optional constructor and destructor functions.
 The constructor is called when the number of listeners/threads becomes greater than 0.
 The destructor is called when then number of threads/listeners becomes 0.
-The destructor	receives as arguments the values returned by the constructor.
+The values returned by the constructor are passed into the destructor.

 !!! example
 	```lua